kevinrsebastian/AndroidBoilerplate/README.md

 # AndroidBoilerplate

-An android project that can be used as a boilerplate for future projects.
+An android project that can be used as a base for future projects.
 This template project uses the MVVM architecture and attempts to conform to clean code and SOLID programming principles.

 Things to update when cloning to a new project:
 - The package of java folders and file package names